o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

 accessed.(afaict the dropbox doesnt actually reward serving it to anyone.

 **Viewers:**

-* set up the script with some coin in it.
+* set up the script.
+* Put ether in it. (anyone can put ether in it)

 That is *all* they do on the blockchain!
 Rest is talking to the servers.

 * ask for serving something with a signed request message.
 * give *potential* with the reward message afterwards.

-Finally, anyone can top up the ammount of ether.(just send ether)

-Viewers can only drain it by faking a redeem messages.
+Viewers can only drain it by faking redeem messages.
 It is not intended to be emptied afterwards.

 **Servers:**